Gramma and Ginga: Decline

 In late 2018, Ginga suffered a stroke and a subsequent sharp decline in health, becoming homebound by early 2019 and ceasing to make public appearances after a visit from Clarksburg's mayor on her 100th birthday.
 At the same time, Gramma began to need additional care and moved to McLean, Virginia where Sheila and Frank could take a daily interest in her welfare.
 Videos of the two together were no longer possible, and their social media focused on past clips, retrospective photos from the sisters' lives, and the occasional video of Sheila asking Gramma questions about her life.

+Death

 On Christmas Day 2020, Gramma died of natural causes at the age of 106.
 The family thanked the public for their surpassing interest in the sisters' lives and vowed to continue posting clips and memories from their archive.

 Ginga died in her sleep on September 28, 2022, at the age of 103.